-Despite the clear benefits of HMR, Government investment into the NHMRC has remained static over the past 5 years.
-This has precipitated historic lows in grant funded rates, particularly for Project Grants and mid-career fellowships (< 1 in 6 applications funded), which, in turn, has resulted in damaging workforce attrition.
+Despite the clear benefits of HMR, Government investment into the NHMRC has remained static for almost a decade.
+This has precipitated historic lows in grant funded rates, particularly for Project Grants and mid-career fellowships (less than 1 in 6 applications funded), which, in turn, has resulted in damaging workforce attrition.

-- There has been a 16% loss of personnel (full-time equivalent) supported by NHMRC Project Grant scheme since 20131 - if reflective of the broader HMR sector, a 16% loss of workforce equates to a \$4.5B reduction in net benefits.1 This downward trend in workforce capacity will inevitably worsen without enhanced investment. - ~ 1 in 4 PhD-qualified researchers have less than 2 months of job security.^{4,5}
+- There has been a 16% loss of personnel (full-time equivalent) supported by NHMRC Project Grant scheme since 20131 if reflective of the broader HMR sector, a 16% loss of workforce equates to a \$4.5B reduction in net benefits.1 This downward trend in workforce capacity will inevitably worsen without enhanced investment. - 1 in 4 PhD-qualified researchers have less than 2 months of job security.^{4,5}